Mekéns language: Grammar

-Valency Change
+Valency change

 Valency change is seen in Mekéns, through affixation in word formation processes.
 These processes include causatives (simple and comitative), transitivizers, and intransitivizers.
 Valency increase is achieved through simple and comitative causative formations and through the use of transitivers; while valency decrease is achieved through the use of intransitivizers.

 The simple causative increases valency and is formed by the addition of a prefix.
-There are two allomorphs of this morpheme - namely “mo-“ and “õ-“.
-“Mo-“ is attached to verb stems beginning with a vowel, and “õ-“ is attached to verb stems beginning with a consonant.
+There are two allomorphs of this morpheme - namely "mo-" and "õ-".
+"Mo-" is attached to verb stems beginning with a vowel, and "õ-" is attached to verb stems beginning with a consonant.
 If the verb stem begins with an unstressed vowel, then the vowel of the prefix fuses with this initial vowel.
 In causative constructions, the causative morpheme is used to indicate that a participant (the causer) in the sentence is acting upon another participant (the causee), causing the latter to perform the action stated by the predicate.
 In this sense, another argument is added to the verb, effectively turning intransitive verbs into transitive verbs.
-Through the addition of the causative morpheme, a causer is introduced into a sentence, and becomes the new argument (Galucio: 2001, 96).
+Through the addition of the causative morpheme, a causer is introduced into a sentence, and becomes the new argument.

 Example 1A shows an intransitive verb construction, with a single verb and argument.
 In Example 1B, the valency of this sentence is increased through a causative construction.
-The morpheme “-mo” is prefixed onto the verb, with the subject “he” of the verb in part A becoming the causee “the child” in the new causative construction in part B.
+The morpheme "-mo" is prefixed onto the verb, with the subject "he" of the verb in part A becoming the causee "the child" in the new causative construction in part B.

 Transitive verb constructions may also become causative constructions.
-Moving from Example 2 A to 2B, a transitive construction becomes a causative construction by the affixation of the causative morpheme “-õ”.
+Moving from Example 2 A to 2B, a transitive construction becomes a causative construction by the affixation of the causative morpheme "-õ".
 Here, the subject of the verb in part A becomes the causer of the verb in part B.